pawlakus/acmecli/README.md

 1. Retrieve your Account URI:

-    Use `acmecli.py` to find the unique URI for your private key.
+    Use `acmecli.py` to find the unique URI for your account.
+Your ACMEv2 account is tied to the public portion of your private assymetric key:

     ```bash
-    acmecli.py -k account.key account show
+    acmecli.py -k privatekey.pem account show

     Account URI: https://acme-staging-v02.api.letsencrypt.org/acme/acct/EXAMPLE12345
     ```

 2. Provision the DNS Record:

     Create a TXT record at `_validation-persist.<your-domain>`.
 The value must match the format defined in the draft, referencing the CA's issuer domain and your `accounturi`.

     *Example for "example.com" using Let's Encrypt:*

     ```text
     _validation-persist.example.com.
 IN TXT "letsencrypt.org; accounturi=https://acme-v02.api.letsencrypt.org/acme/acct/EXAMPLE12345"
     ```